Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 ```

 :::note
-Note: Creating HTML programmatically can be quite long-winded so it is not
+Creating HTML programmatically can be quite long-winded so it is not
 provided here.
 For an example of this see the [Custom Fields
 Demo](https://google.github.io/blockly-samples/examples/pitch-field-demo/)
 .